really-simple-decentralized-syndication/.github/profile/README.md

 🛠️ This is Proof Of Concept technology and many features are still missing!

-📧 I am looking for active contributors - if you want to join this project please email did@tautvilas.lt with the reason why you want to contribute
+📧 I am looking for active contributors - if you want to join this project please email did@tautvilas.lt

 ## Architecture